motm-1/PI_MLOps/README.md

 # <h2> **EDA And Recommendations Systems** </h2>
-- Explore the datasets and find valuable information to make my recommendations systems accurate:
+- Explore the datasets and find valuable information to make my recommendations systems accurate.
 - Create a user-item system recommendation using `TensorFlow`:

   This recommendation system utilizes `keras` for constructing the neural network layers and `tensorflow-recommenders` to build the retrieval model responsible for selecting users and games with high similarity.